-Common failure #3: The cell leaves the field of view.
+Common live cell imaging failure example 3: The cell leaves the field of view.

 Sometimes when you view the data after an experiment, you see that the cell left the field of view partway through the experiment.
 If the cell moves out of the field of view before the target phenomenon is complete, the entire experiment must be repeated.